🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 If you can, time yourself the next time you're putting your boat in the water.

-The first couple of times, don't feel pressured by grumbles, sighs or even car horns.
-You'll only rush and be annoyed you forgot something later on.
+For the first couple of times, don't feel pressured by grumbles, sighs or even car horns.
+You'll only rush and be annoyed that you forgot something later on.

-The key thing is to just see if there are ways you can cut down on your loading and unloading time.
+The key is to see if there are ways to reduce your loading and unloading time.

 Obviously, loading a boat is more difficult with waves rocking you about, but that will only get better with practice.
 As will reversing your vehicle with a boat trailer behind, all while keeping it straight.

 Overall, remember boat launch etiquette can go both ways.
-Just as you don't want to feel rushed by car horns and tapping feet, don't be the person that does it to someone new.
+Just as you don't want to feel rushed by car horns and tapping feet, don't be the person who does it to someone new.

 You obviously know they're beginners, so instead of being rude, go lend a hand!
 Ask if they need assistance and help a fellow boater out.
-You never know, next time you two might end up being the Chatty Cathys holding up the line.
+You never know; next time, you two might end up being the Chatty Cathys holding up the line.
+Just kidding.
+Don't be that.